 Hardware Requirements:

-The tracking device must use easy-to-install straps that are re-usable, adjustable, and require no cutting or specially designed tools by the agency to fit on a client.
+The tracking device must use easy-to-install straps that should be re-usable, adjustable, and require no cutting or specially designed tools by the agency to fit on a client.

 All equipment and systems furnished must be standard products of the manufacturer identified, must be in proper working order and clean and free from defects of features affecting appearance or serviceability, or the safety of the client in normal intended use.